leonstel/leonstel.github.io/blogs/scrape_the_web1.md

 code project.

 **Player ID Cache**
-Another things I stumbled upon is that for other code you will have to access the database inserted player for its id.
+Another thing I stumbled upon is that for other code you will have to access the database inserted player for its id.
 The performance went down quickly if you have to do thousands and thousands `SELECT` queries on the database.
 So I saved them right after the database insert into a dictionary, the cache principle.
 The performance went up many times right after.